koknat/dif/README.md

        -out <file>        Similar to -stdout, but send output to file This can be useful if dif is used as a preprocessing engine

+       -filename          Intended for use with option -stdout or -out At the beginning of each line, prepend the filename This is similar to the grep --with-filename option Useful when searching through a large set of files

        -keeptmp           Default behavior is to remove the tmp directory containing preprocessed files This option keeps it